gnea/grbl/doc/markdown/change_summary.md

 - `>G54G20:ok` : The open chevron indicates startup line execution.
 The `:ok` suffix shows it executed correctly without adding an unmatched `ok` response on a new line.

+In addition, all `$x=val` settings, `error:`, and `ALARM:` messages no longer contain human-readable strings, but rather codes that are defined in other documents.
+The `$` help message is also reduced to just showing the available commands.
+Doing this saves incredible amounts of flash space.
+Otherwise, the new overrides features would not have fit.

-On a final note, this interface tweak came about out of necessity, as more data is being sent back from Grbl and it is capable of doing many more things.
+On a final note, these interface tweaks came about out of necessity, because more data is being sent back from Grbl, it is capable of doing many more things, and flash space is at a premium.
 It's not intended to be altered again in the near future, if at all.
 This is likely the only and last major change to this.
 If you have any comments or suggestions before Grbl v1.1 goes to master, please do immediately so we can all vet the new alteration before its installed.

 ----